Far-left protesters reject austerity on Hollande anniversary

-Turnout was estimated by organisers at 180,000 but by police at just 30,000.
-Although not massive, it highlighted fierce opposition on the left to the Socialist president’s market-friendly reforms, such as corporate tax breaks and the loosening of labour rules to make hiring and firing slightly easier.
+Turnout was estimated by organizers at 180,000 but by police at just 30,000.
+Although not massive, it highlighted fierce opposition on the left to the Socialist president’s market-friendly reforms, such as corporate tax breaks and the loosening of labor rules to make hiring and firing slightly easier.

 With France on the edge of recession, unemployment at an all-time high and euro zone partners pressing him to cut the budget deficit, Hollande has suffered the sharpest fall in popularity of any president in more than half a century.